-Provider participation in the Medicaid Program is voluntary.
-When enrolled in the Medicaid Program, a provider agrees to abide by all applicable state and federal laws and regulations and policies established by the Centers for Medicare and Medicaid Services (CMS) and the Department of Health and Hospitals (DHH).
+Provider participation in the Medicaid program is voluntary.
+When enrolled in the Medicaid program, a provider agrees to abide by all applicable state and federal laws, regulations and policies established by the Centers for Medicare and Medicaid Services (CMS) and the Louisiana Department of Health (LDH).
 The provider manual assists providers with program operations and Medicaid reimbursement.
 The provider manual does not contain all Medicaid rules and regulations.
-In the event the manual conflicts with a rule, the rule prevails.
+In the event the manual conflicts with a Rule, the Rule prevails.

-Therefore, providers are responsible for knowing the terms of the provider agreement, program standards, statutes and the penalties for violations.
-The providers' signature on the Provider Enrollment Packet PE-50 Addendum - Provider Agreement serves as an agreement to abide by all policies and regulations.
-This agreement also certifies that to the best of the providers' knowledge the information contained on the claim form is true, accurate and complete.
+Providers are responsible for knowing the terms of the provider agreement, program standards, statutes and the penalties for violations.
+The providers' signature on the Provider Enrollment Packet (PE-50 Addendum - Provider Agreement) is an agreement to abide by all policies and regulations.
+This agreement also certifies that, to the best of the providers' knowledge, the information contained on the claim form is true, accurate and complete.